menu-hanke/smk-browser/README.md

 # Overview

-This software:
+### This software:

 1. Downloads files from server based on property IDs
-2. Save the downloaded XML files to a selected folder on users hard drive
+2. Saves the downloaded JSON and XML files to a selected folder on users hard drive

 ### APIs used:

 #### MML´s real esteta boundary services API
 - Takes in property IDs and returns boundaries as GeoJSON
+- The JSON file is save to users hard drive
 - The returned boundaries are used in next Api request

 #### SMK´s Forest Stand API